What this weekend means for magic numbers, Wild Card races ahead of 2023 MLB playoffs

-Hard as it is to believe, we’re coming to the penultimate weekend of the 2023 MLB season.
-Most division races have been put to bed — either officially or unofficially — but there is still a lot to sort out as the playoff picture in both leagues starts to come into focus.
+Hard as it is to believe, we’ve reached the final weekend of the 2023 MLB season.
+Five of the league’s six division races have officially been put to bed, but there is still a lot to sort out over the next few days — from the wild, wild AL West to the Wild Card picture in both leagues.
 With several huge series on tap over the next couple of days, here’s a primer of what’s at stake this weekend around the Majors.

 AL East